S Corporation: Everything You Need to Know

-The cost of organizing an S company are also just like these for the standard company.
-S firms can solely challenge widespread inventory, which might hamper capital-raising efforts.
+The cost of organizing an S corporation are also just like those for a standard company.
+S corps can only issue common stock, which can hamper capital-raising efforts.
 Subchapter S designation requires all shareholders to provide approval.

-States deal with S firms in another way.
-Some states do not recognize the subchapter S designation, which eliminates any of the tax benefits.
-Different states honor the federal election routinely.
-An S company might have its subchapter S standing revoked by both failing to satisfy the circumstances of eligibility for S firms or by submitting to the IRS within the first two months and fifteen days of the taxable year.
-A company is subject to being taxed as soon as it receives the S designation.
+States deal with S corps differently.
+Some states do not recognize the subchapter S designation, which eliminates any of the associated tax benefits.
+Other states honor the federal election automatically.
+An S corporation might have its subchapter S standing revoked by either failing to satisfy the conditions of eligibility for S corps, or by filing with the IRS no later than two months and 15 days after the first day of the taxable year.
+A company is subject to being taxed as a corporation as soon as the revocation becomes effective.

-Many business owners have a hard time deciding between a limited liability company and an S corporation because of their closeness.
-S corps and LLCs both have the pass-through taxation process which allows business revenue and losses to trickle down to the personal income tax return of the shareholders, which can be a major benefit.
+Many business owners have a hard time deciding between a limited liability company and an S corporation because of their similarities.
+S corps and LLCs are both pass-through taxation entities, which allows business revenue and losses to trickle down to the personal income tax return of the owners.
+This can be a major benefit for business owners, as it removes the possibility of double taxation.
 Both designations also provide individual asset protection and limited liability in the event that the company’s assets need to be dissolved.
-However, there are some differences between LLC and S Corps, the biggest being the amount of owners available for each and the residency status of owners.
+However, there are some differences between LLC and S corps, the biggest being the number of shareholders allowed for each and the residency requirements of owners.

 The Similarities Between S Corporations and C Corporations

 The designation of a C corp is the most basic corporation, whereas the S designation has a unique tax status with the Internal Revenue Service (IRS).
 In fact, the name “S” is derived from the IRS’ Internal Revenue Code for the Subchapter S.